abesahely/Roolz-Enhanced/PDF_VIEWER_MIGRATION_PLAN.md

   - Ensure worker is loaded from same origin as application
   - Remove direct references to node_modules paths
 - Re-evaluated SimplePDF.com approach with more accurate understanding

+### April 11, 4:00 PM, 2025
+- After multiple implementation attempts, encountered persistent issues with worker initialization in Replit environment
+- Performed root cause analysis to identify environment-specific constraints
+- Researched alternative approaches that would be more reliable in the Replit environment
+- Identified PDF.js pre-built viewer as a robust alternative that avoids worker communication issues
+- Made strategic decision to pivot to PDF.js pre-built viewer approach
+- Developed comprehensive implementation plan for new approach:
+  - Use iframe-based integration of PDF.js viewer
+  - Apply custom CSS for beNext.io branding
+  - Implement cross-frame communication for enhanced control
+  - Utilize URL parameters for viewer configuration
+- Created example implementation of the new approach
+- Updated migration plan to reflect strategic pivot
+- Revised timeline and implementation phases

 ## Post-Migration Cleanup Tasks
 After the migration is fully complete and the new implementation has been deployed to production, the following cleanup tasks should be performed: